MicrosoftDocs/dynamics365smb-docs/business-central/admin-contact-sync-setup-onprem.md

 ## Prerequisites

 - Exchange Online, either a standalone version or through Microsoft 365 plan
-- Access to the Microsoft Entra ID  tenant used by Exchange Online
+- Access to the Microsoft Entra tenant used by Exchange Online
 - [!INCLUDE[prod_short](includes/prod_short.md)] users have a Microsoft 365 or Exchange Online email account, which is assigned to their accounts in [!INCLUDE[prod_short](includes/prod_short.md)].
 You can check this setting in the **Microsoft 365 Authentication** section of user profile in the **Users** list.

 ## Set up contact sync